terragraph/terragraph-planner/docs/runbook/Features.md

         the DN location.
 A candidate CN is still placed at that same location in case the planner decides that the DN is not needed.

-## POP Placement

-POP Placement allows you to specify additional POPs you would like to add to a candidate topology.
-The POPs are selected from the candidate DNs.

-This can be useful to meet CIR requirements when the number of provided POPs is insufficient.
-It can also help connect disconnected portions of the network.
-It is particularlly useful in early-stage planning where not all possible POP locations are already known.

-**How to use it**

-1. Specify the number of additional POPs you would like in `NUMBER_OF_EXTRA_POPS` under the `NETWORK_DESIGN` section.

 ## Demand Models

 Demand sites are imaginary sites in the network that are added to represent